-Southeastern Guide Dogs mission is to create and nurture a partnership between a visually impaired individual and a guide dog, facilitating life's journey with mobility, independence and dignity.
+Southeastern Guide Dogs mission is to create and nurture a partnership between a visually impaired individual and a guide dog.

 Since 1982, we have provided more than 2,270 professionally and humanely trained guide dogs, at no charge, to people seeking freedom and independence.

 Our school operates its own breeding colony, with more than 100 breeder dogs.